dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 + `mapDispatchToProps` becomes `mapDispatchToTodoListProps`

-Which you don't *have* to do in your code, if you keep each Component in its' *own* file (which is considered to be a best practise).
+Which you don't *have* to do in your code, if you keep each Component in its *own* file (which is considered to be a best practise).

 I will also remove the line-breaks here to make it *clear* that these functions are only relevant